Scheduler

 Production

 In production, run one scheduler instance per deployment.
-Use PM2 to keep it alive:
+The generated Docker topology includes a dedicated scheduler service:

 Or trigger it from a system cron job: